bobfoster1299/building-a-cicd-pipeline2/README.md

 ## Future improvements

-Currently, when a commit is made to the GitHub repo, it does not automatically trigger a build in the Azure pipeline.
-In future it would be good to enable the build to trigger automatically.
+Currently, there is only a single branch in GitHub.
+In the future is would be good to create multiple branches, so code can initially be tested and deployed in a staging environment.
+If it works correctly in the staging environment the changes could then be merged into the production branch and the code deployed into the production environment.